 At Key Stage 2, every pupil receives two hours of high quality PE and sport per week.
-Year 5 is taught in mixed gender groups and year 6 in single sex groups.
 Pupils participate in Problem Solving, Commination and Leadership (PCL) activities and Multi skills, which involve a range of non-sport specific activities based on fundamental movement skills.
 Pupils also pursue many areas in line with the curriculum including Invasion, tag Rugby, football, hockey, rackets, gymnastics, striking & fielding, athletics and swimming.

-At Key Stage 3 pupils receive two hours of high quality PE and sports per week and are taught in single sex groups.
+At Key Stage 3 pupils receive two hours of high quality PE and sports per week and are taught in single sex groups and a mixed group.
 A wide range of sporting activities as possible is provided including netball, rugby, hockey, gymnastics, outdoor adventurous activities, badminton, basketball, football, athletics, rounders, cricket and swimming.
-There is also opportunities to participate in non – traditional activities, health related fitness, sports education and a sports leaders course.
+There is also opportunity to participate in non-traditional activities, health related fitness, sports education and a sports leaders course.
 With help from local coaches, the PE department also runs a variety of extra-curricular activities which all pupils are encouraged to attend.